 The final version of the 2022 Annual MTW Plan will include the following signed documents.
 Links to blank forms are included for reference where applicable.

-SHA Board of Commissioners resolution approving the 2022 Moving to Work Annual Plan for the Seattle Housing Authority
+SHA Board of Commissioners Resolution 5225: Resolution Approving the 2022 Moving to Work Annual Plan for the Seattle Housing Authority